Ted M. Dawson, M.D., Ph.D.

 Kenneth Marek is President and senior scientist at the Institute for Neurodegenerative Disorders.
 Dr. Marek’s major research interests include the identification of biomarkers for early detection, assessment of disease progression, and development of new treatments for Parkinson’s disease and Alzheimer’s disease and related neurodegenerative disorders.
 His specific interest has been in in vivo neuroreceptor imaging biomarkers.
 He has authored numerous neurology and neuroscience publications on these topics.
 Dr. Marek is the principal investigator of several ongoing multi-center international studies, including the Parkinson’s Progression Marker Initiative (PPMI), the Parkinson Associated Risk Syndrome (PARS) study, and Pathways to Prevention (P2P).
 Dr. Marek serves on the scientific advisory board of The Michael J. Fox Foundation and is a special advisor to the foundation.
 He also was a co-founder of Molecular NeuroImaging, LLC, a company providing discovery and clinical neuroimaging research services.
 He received a Bachelor of Arts in Biochemistry from Princeton University and a Doctor of Medicine from Yale University.

-C. Warren Olanow, M.D., FRCPC, FRCP (hon)
+C. Warren Olanow, M.D., FRCPC, FRCP (hon) - In Memorium

 Former Chairman, Department of Neurology, Mount Sinai School of Medicine; Professor Emeritus, Department of Neurology and Department of Neuroscience, Mount Sinai School of Medicine; Chief Executive Officer, Clintrex and Interim Chief Medical Officer, Inhibikase Therapeutics, Inc.